 Upskilling offers numerous benefits to both individuals and organizations.

-For individuals, it increases employability and career progression opportunities.
-It also provides a sense of personal achievement and job satisfaction.
+It increases employability and career progression opportunities for individuals and provides a sense of personal achievement and job satisfaction.

 For organizations, upskilling helps to close the skills gap, increase productivity, advanced project management skills, and maintain a competitive edge.
-It also improves employee retention, as employees are more likely to stay with a company that invests in their development.
+It also improves employee retention, as employees are likelier to stay with a company that invests in their development.

 Steps to Upskilling